NutchapolSal/files/chromaeffects/README.md

 saw fish images in profile-requests, so i had to make it

-*06 April 2019* - fixed no sound making the above half of the sea pitch black by using a one colored speed 0 wave because i don’t want to add static to the entry lol
+*06 Apr 2019* - fixed no sound making the above half of the sea pitch black by using a one colored speed 0 wave because i don’t want to add static to the entry lol

 ## fullenn
 [jump list](#jump-list) | [compactibilty list](#compactibility-list)